Jang Kyung-tae: Controversy

 On 25 August 2020, during a YouTube livestream with another 2 Democratic MPs — Kim Nam-kuk and Lee Jae-jung, Jang triggered a controversy over his remarks against several United Future MPs who are also the members of the Legislation and Judiciary Committee (LJC).
 Shortly after Kim left the venue to join the LJC general meeting, Jang said, "LJC... sounds like fun, uh, no, not fun, but should be exciting."
 Soon, Lee asked him, "Are you enjoying their fighting?"
 Then, Jang replied, "Sorry to hear that.
 How come they talk nonsense... can I use the term bulls**t?
 How can we hear their bulls**ts?"

 Following his remarks, Kim Do-eup, a United Future MP, accused Jang's remarks as an "insult towards the LJC members" and urged the Democratic Party to apologise.
 He also added that the party would take an action against Jang.
 Later, Jang apologised for his remarks.

+he was expelled from the Democratic in April 2026 following allegations of sexual crimes.